WMFO/Rivendell-Spinitron-Update/README.md

 ###07/12/12
 Move credentials to new file, prepare documentation, Makefile.
-As few modifications as possible.- Max Goldstein
+As few modifications as possible. - Max Goldstein